MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IX-Agricultural-Marketing-Service-Marketing-Agreements-Orders-Fruits-Vegetables-Nuts-Department-Agriculture/part-900-General-Regulations/subpart-ECFR7be456c5fefa0c1-Rules-Practice-Governing-Proceedings-Petitions-To-Modify-To-Be-Exempted-From-Marketing-Orders/section-900.51.md

 (c) The term *Secretary* means the Secretary of Agriculture of the United States, or any officer or employee of the Department to whom authority has heretofore been delegated, or to whom authority may hereafter be delegated, to act for the Secretary;

-(d) The term *judge* means any Administrative Law Judge, appointed pursuant to 5 U.S.C.
-3105, and assigned to the proceeding involved;
+(d) The term *judge* means any administrative law judge appointed pursuant to 5 U.S.C.
+3105 or any presiding official appointed by the Secretary, and assigned to conduct the proceeding.

 (e) The term *Administrator* means the Administrator of the Agricultural Marketing Service or any officer or employee of the Department to whom authority has been delegated or may hereafter be delegated to act for the Administrator.